leapwallet/cosmos-node-setup/docs/software-setup.md

     ## END: Install Go ##
     #####################

-    set PROMPT 'You\'ll be prompted to enter the name of the executable.
-This is typically the chain\'s name followed' set PROMPT "$PROMPT by the letter \"d\".
-For example, junod for Juno, and seid for Sei.
-Enter the node's" set PROMPT "$PROMPT executable: "
-    read -P $PROMPT DAEMON_NAME
+    read -P 'Examples of blockchain names are osmosis, sei, and stride.
+Enter the blockchain\'s name: ' $BLOCKCHAIN read -P $PROMPT DAEMON_NAME

     set PROMPT 'You\'ll be prompted to enter the name of a directory.
 This is typically a period followed by the' set PROMPT "$PROMPT chain\'s name.
 For example, .juno for Juno, and .sei for Sei.
 Enter the name of the" set PROMPT "$PROMPT configuration and data directory: " read -P $PROMPT DAEMON_HOME

+    read -P 'A moniker is a name of your choosing for your node.
+Enter the moniker: ' MONIKER

     ######################################
     ## BEGIN: Set environment variables ##
     ######################################

     printf "\

+    set MONIKER $MONIKER

     # Go
     set -x GOROOT /usr/local/go